 For the actual bandwidth extension, the model uses a hybrid approach that utilizes two common methods for time-domain bandwidth extension.
-The first one is non-linear function application, which has the advantage of generating a consistent harmonic extension if the baseband is quasi-periodic (voiced speech).
-We deviate from the usual choice of non-linearity (absolute value or rectified linear unit) and choose instead a non-linearity that extends the signal more agressively \eqref{eq:jm-nonlin}.
+The first one is the application of a non-linear function, a method that generates a consistent harmonic extension for quasi-periodic lowbands (voiced speech).
+We deviate from the usual choice of non-linearity (absolute value or rectified linear unit) and use a non-linearity instead that extends the signal more agressively \eqref{eq:jm-nonlin}.
 It is designed to approximately preserve the scale of the signal and to induce a similar amount of distortion regardless of the scale of the input signal.

 The second extension method is motivated by spectral folding as proposed in \cite{makhoul79_bwe}.
-However, we use the term spectral folding in a broader sense of multiplying the signal with a locally periodic sequence of non-negative weights.
-We imlement this using the AdaShape module proposed in \cite{buethe24_nolace} which multiplies the input signal with a sequence of weights calculated from the sequence of latent feature vectors.
+We use the term spectral folding in a broader sense of multiplying the signal with a locally periodic sequence of non-negative weights which we implement using the AdaShape module proposed in \cite{buethe24_nolace}.
+It multiplies the input signal with a sequence of weights calculated from a sequence of latent feature vectors.